pkoretic/csDefault/README.md

 All elelemts are made like they should have been made - regular html elements but nicer - **no style breaking!**

-It started in 30.01.2012 and it's It's considered **stable**!
+It started in 30.01.2012 and it's considered **stable**!
 Still, it's under development regularly!

 All elements are now created with CSS(3) (still, I like radio and checkboxes more with background images so they are using it - optional css is inclued in csTransPie.css)